microsoft/FASTER/README.md

 [![Build Status](https://travis-ci.org/Microsoft/FASTER.svg?branch=master)](https://travis-ci.org/Microsoft/FASTER)
 [![Gitter](https://badges.gitter.im/Microsoft/FASTER.svg)](https://gitter.im/Microsoft/FASTER?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

+> This is a fork of https://github.com/Microsoft/FASTER.
+Main responsiblity of this repository is making sure that "FASTER" is available in .Net Core with full cross platform capabilities.
+Additionaly we migh include some code refactorings, but we will make sure this fork will not change anything fundamental.

 # Introduction

 Managing large application state easily and with high performance is one of the hardest problems